 Dubai’s dining scene is about to get a whole lot tastier.

-Dubai’s restaurant scene is flourishing, with each new opening promising to bring a unique gastronomic experience to the city.
-From Mr Chow’s modern Chinese offerings to a jubilant Japanese izakaya experience at Zuma Beachhouse, there’s something for everyone.
+Dubai’s restaurant scene is thriving, with each new opening promising a unique gastronomic experience.
+From superb Spanish offerings at Barrafina to a jubilant Japanese izakaya experience at Zuma Beachhouse, there’s something for everyone.
 And that’s just the beginning.
-Read on to discover the new Dubai restaurants that should be on your dining radar in 2025 (and beyond).
+Read on to discover the new Dubai restaurants that should be on your dining radar in 2026 (and beyond).

 Chotto Matte